 Besides, cutting on hard surfaces can accelerate the dulling process compared to using a thinner cutting board made of wood or plastic.

-Cutting stiff or frozen ingredients, bones, or tough-skinned vegetables can put more strain on the blade and expedite dulling.
+Cutting hard or frozen ingredients, bones, or tough-skinned vegetables can put more strain on the blade and expedite dulling.

 How Do You Fix A Dull Knife?